pduker/SBG-Scripts-for-Google-Sheets/A Instructions.md

 6. In the "Master Spreadsheet," highlight and copy the Url
 7. Open the "Student Template" spreadsheet.
 8. Go to Tools > Script Editor
-9. In line 29 of the code, paste the Master Spreadsheet Url that you copied in step 6.
-Line 29 should then look something like this (be sure to paste between the quotes):
+9. In line 35 of the code, paste the Master Spreadsheet Url that you copied in step 6 between the quotes.
+Line 29 should then look something like this (be sure to have the quotes around your url):
 <p>
 var workbook = SpreadsheetApp.openByUrl("https://docs.google.com/a/udel.edu/spreadsheet/ccc?key=0Agwc91nl2SoVdGl1VmVGazNUM0NpOVZMbG1KVHdUMnc&usp=drive_web#gid=0");
 </p>

 10. Save the file (click on the disk icon, or File > save), and then close the script editor window.
 11. Great, now your template knows where to pull data from when it updates.
-Now you need to copy the Student Template Url (just as you did in step 6: copy the whole Url field)
+Now you need to copy the Student Template Url (just as you did in step 6:) copy the whole Url field for the student template file
 12. Now switch back to the "Master Spreadsheet" window
 13. Go to Tools > Script Editor
 14. On line 23 of the code, paste the Student Template Url so it looks something like this: